steaks/codeducky/blogs/parameterNames.md

 C# 4 introduced named and optional parameters: the ability to set default values for arguments and explicitly label arguments by name instead of just position.
 Despite being a relatively minor features, named and optional parameters actually do quite a lot to make coding simpler to write, read, and consume.
-So much so, that I find myself sorely missing this feature when working in languages without it (aka Javascript).
+So much so, that I find myself sorely missing this feature when working in languages without it (e. g.
+JavaScript).

 <!--more-->